 Other world premieres include Nicholas in Deborah Drattel's Nicholas and Alexandra (Los Angeles, opposite Placido Domingo); Nathan in Nicholas Maw's Sophie's Choice (London, Washington D.C.); Jack London in Libby Larsen's Every Man Jack (Sonoma, CA); Edward Gaines in Richard Danielpour's Margaret Garner (Detroit, Cincinnati, Philadelphia), the title role in Marc-André Dalbavie's Gesualdo (Zurich), and Master Chen in Christian Jost's Die Rote Laterne (Zurich).
 Most recently, he originated the role of Walt Whitman in Matthew Aucoin’s Crossing in Boston, Claudius in Brett Dean’s Hamlet with Glyndebourne Festival, Mr. Potter in Jake Heggie’s It’s a Wonderful Life in Houston, and David Lang’s the loser in New York City.

-Continuing nearly a decade of highly successful collaborations, the Norfolk Chamber Consort co-presents this project with the Diehn Concert Series:
+Continuing nearly a decade of collaborations, the Norfolk Chamber Consort co-presents this project with the Diehn Concert Series:

 "Prince Igor and Poulenc"

 Deux Poèmes de Paul Verlaine, Op.
 9 (1910), Igor Stravinsky (1882-1971)

 Serenade in A for piano (1925), Igor Stravinsky

 Le Bestiaire ou le Cortège d'Orphée (1919) Francis Poulenc